HomeArticle

 But it's too early to talk about returns.

-"The obvious upward trend of productivity AI actually didn't happen in the past few quarters, or even in the past few months.
-It has only truly emerged in the past few weeks.
-At the end of the first quarter or after the end of the first quarter, Agentic AI achieved obvious breakthroughs in code generation and improving people's productivity," said Liu Chiping.
-So this part of the revenue is not reflected in the Q1 financial report.
+"The obvious upward trend in productivity AI actually didn't occur in the past few quarters, or even in the past few months, but has only truly emerged in the past few weeks.
+At the end of or after the first quarter, Agentic AI achieved obvious breakthroughs in code generation and improving people's productivity," said Liu Chiping.
+So this revenue is not reflected in the Q1 financial report.

-At the general meeting of shareholders, Ma Huateng, Chairman and CEO of Tencent, responded to the question of "whether Tencent can get on the boat in the AI era in 2026" and said, "A year ago, we thought we were on the boat, but later we found that the boat was leaking.
-Now we feel like we're on it, but we can't sit down yet.
+At the general meeting of shareholders, Ma Huateng, Chairman and CEO of Tencent, responded to the question of "whether Tencent can get on the boat in the AI era in 2026", saying, "A year ago, we thought we were on the boat, but later we found the boat was leaking.
+Now we feel we've stepped on it, but can't sit down yet.
 We still hope the boat can go faster."

 "AI is a field highly related to algorithms.
-In terms of the company's genes, our capabilities in this area were not strong originally.
-After continuous refinement in recent years, we have continuously introduced talents, improved the management team, and strengthened internal training, gradually filling in the relevant capabilities and getting more and more on track," said Ma Huateng.
+In terms of the company's genetic makeup, our capabilities in this area were not strong originally.
+After continuous improvement in recent years, we have continuously introduced talents, improved the management team, and strengthened internal training, gradually filling in the relevant capabilities and getting more and more on track," Ma Huateng said.
 "Looking back at Tencent's development history, when facing new opportunities, we may not be the fastest company to seize them.
-But as long as the direction is correct and we take the right path, given some time, we can still get on the right track and combine it with our unique advantages."
+But as long as the direction is correct and we take the right path, given enough time, we can still get on the right track and combine with our unique advantages."

-In the short term, it is inevitable that the expenditure will increase and the profit will be under pressure.
-But when will AI bring returns to Tencent at the earliest?
+In the short term, it is inevitable that Tencent will face increased expenditure and pressure on profits.
+But when will AI start to bring returns to Tencent?

-Currently, in the AI application/productivity layer, most services are still free or offered at a discount, and users' subscription habits have not been formed yet.
-The fastest way to recover costs is to rent GPUs.
+Currently, when AI applications/productivity layers are generally offered for free or at a discount and users' subscription habits have not yet been formed, the fastest way to recoup costs is to rent GPUs.
 However, Tencent has not done so.
-Instead, it uses GPU resources to improve its own business.
+Instead, it uses GPU resources to improve its in - house business.

-"We have actually made a choice and paid the price for this choice - we have given priority to ensuring multiple internal services rather than Tencent Cloud (referring to renting GPUs)," Liu Chiping said in the conference call.
+"We have actually made a choice and paid the price for it.
+We have given priority to ensuring multiple internal services rather than Tencent Cloud (referring to renting GPUs)," Liu Chiping said in the conference call.
 Most large technology companies with cloud businesses usually have only one flagship internal scenario consuming GPU resources, but Tencent has multiple flagship scenarios.
-To support these scenarios, Tencent Cloud currently does not have enough GPUs to meet external demand.
+To support these scenarios, Tencent Cloud currently does not have enough GPUs to meet external demands.

-The scenarios mentioned by Liu Chiping refer not only to the Hunyuan foundation model, the internal Agent in WeChat, Yuanbao, and WorkBuddy, but also to the AI deployment in businesses such as advertising, gaming, and fintech .
-Simply put, Tencent aims to combine AI with everything.
+The scenarios Liu Chiping mentioned refer not only to the Hunyuan basic model, the Agent within WeChat, Yuanbao, and WorkBuddy, but also to the AI deployment in businesses such as advertising, gaming, and fintech .
+In short, Tencent aims for AI + everything.

 • AI + Advertising - The Most Immediate Efficiency Improvement